Horizon’s Compliance with Japan’s Stewardship Code

 An institutional investor’s duty is to act in the interests of its clients and/or beneficiaries.
 Conflicts of interest will inevitably arise from time to time, which may include when voting on matters affecting a client.
 Institutional investors should put in place, maintain and publicly disclose a policy for identifying and managing conflicts of interest with the aim of taking all reasonable steps to put the interests of their client or beneficiary first.
 The policy should also address how matters are handled when the interests of clients or beneficiaries diverge from each other.

-We recognise the importance of managing potential conflicts of interest that may exist when we vote a proxy solicited by a company with whom we may have a material business or personal relationship.
+By the same token, Horizon recognizes the importance of managing potential conflicts of interest that may exist when we vote a proxy solicited by a company with whom we may have a material business or personal relationship, or where individuals directly or indirectly affiliated with Horizon are appointed to the board of an investee company (or any material trading partner of the investee company).

 The investment team and compliance team are responsible for monitoring possible material conflicts of interest with respect to proxy voting.
-Application of the Guidelines to vote proxies will, in most instances, adequately address any possible conflicts of interest.
+Application of the guidelines to vote proxies will, in most instances, adequately address any possible conflicts of interest.
 However we do not rigidly apply the guidelines.
 For proxy votes that involve a potential conflict of interest, or are inconsistent with (or not covered by) the guidelines but are consistent with management’s recommendation, we will review the voting rationale, consider whether business relationships between Horizon and the company have influenced the proposed inconsistent vote and decide the course of action to be taken in the best interest of our clients.
+In those cases where risk of material damage arises the conflict will be disclosed to the client.

 Institutional Shareholder Services Inc. provides proxy services to Horizon but Horizon makes independent decisions on proxy voting.
 If management provides adequate explanation and rationale, Horizon will support management proposals.